 Florence C. / Directrice des technologies et services, UNI Coopération financière

 - Review of latest vulnerabilities and attacks (worms, ransomware, social engineering)

 - Coding and steganography

 - Deep security: firewalls, intrusion detection systems, and decoy systems (Honeypot), virtual private networks

 - Logical security: password management and single sign-on

-- Securing Web sites, servers and workstations
+- Securing Web sites, servers, workstations, cell phones and connected objects

 - Security incidents: implementing a pre-emptive action plan, and handling the response to an incident